From Beginner to Pro: 5 Essential Ski Fit Tips

-- Envisage a vertical line drawn from the centre of you knee cap to a position between your second and third toe.
+- Envisage a vertical line drawn from the centre of your knee cap to a position between your second and third toe.

 - Align your knee so that is central with this line, by moving them up and out.

-- Repeat 30 reps daily for month until this becomes you default position, then maintain all your hard work with regular exercise 2-3 times per week.
+- Repeat 30 reps daily for a month until this becomes your default position, then maintain all your hard work with regular exercise 2-3 times per week.

 - Begin by trying to find the neutral position of your pelvis by tilting your pelvis forwards and backwards until you recognize a central position where the rest of your body is relaxed but supported.